esentio/Yamo/README.md

 }
 ````

-In VB.NET you can even return `ValueTuple` (with up to 7 fields, nesting is not supported).
+In VB.NET you can even return `ValueTuple`.
 C# [doesn't allow that](https://github.com/dotnet/roslyn/issues/12897) currently.

 ````vbnet
 Using db = CreateDbContext()